-Section 3.9 - Tribal Uncompensated Care Waiver Amendment (TUCWA)
+Section 3.11 - Tribal Uncompensated Care Waiver Amendment (TUCWA) Extension Request

-DHCS is requesting a 1 year extension of the TUCWA.
-The proposed extension would permit DHCS to continue to make uncompensated care payments for certain optional services previously eliminated from the state plan provided by Indian Health Service (IHS) tribal health programs operating under the authority of Indian Self-Determination and Education Assistance Act (ISDEAA) to IHS-eligible Medi-Cal beneficiaries.
+DHCS is requesting a one year extension of the TUCWA.
+The proposed extension would permit DHCS to continue to make uncompensated care payments for certain optional services previously eliminated from the Medi-Cal state plan provided by Indian Health Service (IHS) tribal health programs operating under the authority of Indian Self-Determination and Education Assistance Act (ISDEAA) to IHS-eligible Medi-Cal beneficiaries.
 This proposal is similar to the current section 1115 Waiver amendment approved by the Centers for Medicare and Medicaid Services in 2015.
 The extension would continue the arrangement for uncompensated care payments to be administered through a contract with the California Rural Indian Health Board, Inc. (CRIHB).

-The CRIHB is a tribal organization contracting under the ISDEAA that provides medical assistance as a facility of the IHS through a subcontracting process with seven Tribal health programs.
-Additionally, the CRIHB serves as the central administrator for the Tribal Medicaid Administrative Activities program through contracts with 11 Tribal health programs and for 20 Tribal health programs participating in the current 1115 TUCWA.
+CRIHB is a tribal organization contracting under the ISDEAA that provides medical assistance as a facility of the IHS through a subcontracting process with seven Tribal health programs.
+Additionally, CRIHB serves as the central administrator for the Tribal Medicaid Administrative Activities program through contracts with 11 Tribal health programs and for 20 Tribal health programs participating in the current 1115 TUCWA.

-The proposed extension would include a new requirement for CRIHB to contract with any willing Tribal health program enrolled in Medi-Cal.
-It would provide uncompensated care payments for Medi-Cal optional services eliminated from the state plan using the IHS encounter rate.
+The proposed extension would include a new requirement for CRIHB to contract with any willing and qualified Tribal health program enrolled in Medi-Cal.

-Section 3.10 - Rady's California Children's Services Pilot
+Section 3.12 - Rady's California Children's Services Pilot